seandavi/awesome-single-cell/README.md

 - [HoneyBADGER](https://github.com/JEFworks/HoneyBADGER) - [R] - HoneyBADGER identifies and infers the presence of CNV and LOH events in single cells and reconstructs subclonal architecture using allele and expression information from single-cell RNA-sequencing data.

 ### Variant calling
+- [cerebra](https://github.com/czbiohub/cerebra) - [python] - Cerebra is a tool for high-throughput summarizing of vcf entries following traditional variant calling for a sequencing experiment.
+Helps to extract relevant mutation information from among tens of thousands of vcf lines.
 - [monovar](https://bitbucket.org/hamimzafar/monovar) - [python] - Monovar is a single nucleotide variant (SNV) detection and genotyping algorithm for single-cell DNA sequencing data.
 It takes a list of bam files as input and outputs a vcf file containing the detected SNVs.
 - [SCIPhi](https://github.com/cbg-ethz/SCIPhI) - [python] - [Single-cell mutation identification via phylogenetic inference (SCIPhI) is a new approach to mutation detection in individual tumor cells by leveraging the evolutionary relationship among cells.](https://www.biorxiv.org/content/early/2018/03/28/290908)
 - [SSrGE](https://github.com/lanagarmire/SSrGE) - [python] - SSrGE is an approach to identify SNVs correlated with Gene Expression using multiple regularized linear regressions.
 It contains its own pipeline to infer SNVs from scRNA-seq reads and is able to identify and sort genes and SNVs for a given cell subgroup.
 Deposited in [BioRxiv in December 2016](http://biorxiv.org/content/early/2017/03/01/095810).